By Andy Carroll, Exponent Philanthropy

 The opportunity is that you will be using every asset your foundation holds, to make change and impact on a scale far beyond your size.

 “Leading Boldly” challenges us to look at our communities’ issues with a sober eye, and assess what will truly change the things we really care about.
 It offers hope that by taking stock of all our assets, and shifting our approach, foundations can take a leadership role in solving difficult problems.

-ASF Senior Program Manager Andy Carroll writes resources, designs workshops, facilitates seminars, and manages a Discussion List for ASF members.
-Andy has 25 years of experience in nonprofit organizations, and he enjoys talking with members about their questions, interests, passions, and plans for making a difference.
-Learn about ASF membership.
+Senior Program Director Andy Carroll writes resources, designs workshops, and facilitates seminars for funders.
+Andy also dedicates a significant portion of his time to managing our Leadership Initiative that defines, validates, nurtures, and celebrates the many ways philanthropists lead.
+Andy has 25 years of experience in nonprofit organizations, and he enjoys talking with funders about their questions, interests, passions, and plans for making a difference.
+Follow Andy on Twitter @andycarrollexpo.